ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * `Rigidbody` - A Unity Rigidbody to allow the GameObject to be affected by the Unity Physics System (not required for Climbable Grab Attach Types).
  * `VRTK_BaseGrabAttach` - A Grab Attach mechanic for determining how the Interactable Object is grabbed by the primary interacting object.
  * `VRTK_BaseGrabAction` - A Grab Action mechanic for determining how to manipulate the Interactable Object when grabbed by the secondary interacting object.
- * `VRTK_BaseHighlighter` - The highlighter to use when highligting the Interactable Object.
-If one is not already injected in the `Object Highlighter` parameter then the component on the same GameObject will be used.

 **Script Usage:**
  * Place the `VRTK_InteractableObject` script onto the GameObject that is to be interactable.